IMPORTANT NOTE: If your system was initially installed prior to early June 2018, please start with the section at the bottom of this page.

 If you provide the optional

-restart_weboption, the script will also restart Apache and PHP-FPM:
+skip_web_restartoption, the script won’t restart Apache, nginx and PHP-FPM:

 One of the early steps of this script checks your system installation and course databases for updates since your last installation.
 The necessary system and database migrations will automatically be applied.